Blog Driver’s Licence Renewal in Ontario

 What is a temporary driver's licence validation?

-When you renew your licence online, you will receive a temporary driver's licence validation document.
-You will get this if your licence was already expired.
+You will receive a temporary driver's licence validation document when you renew your licence online.
+You will get this if your licence has already expired.
 You will also get it if your licence is within 28 days of the expiration date.
 Download, print and keep this with your old licence until you receive your new one.

-You may have to visit a ServiceOntario in person if you are unable to download and print the document, you lose or need to replace it, or your new licence has yet to arrive and the document is going to expire.
+You may have to visit ServiceOntario in person if you are unable to download and print the document, you lose or need to replace it, your new licence has yet to arrive, or the document is going to expire.

 How much is the driver’s licence renewal fee?